FAQs & Information

 If you have any questions on the day, our welcome team will be on hand to help.

 In a morning celebration, we usually sing a few songs to begin with before having an all-age short talk.
-The children then go to their Lighthouse Club groups and there is a crèche available for babies and toddlers whilst we have our main talk, usually from one of the pastors, and this is usually around 35 minutes to get a good understanding of what the Bible says and why it is so important for our lives.
+The children then go to their Lighthouse Club groups and there is a crèche available for babies and toddlers whilst we have our main talk, giving us usually around 35 minutes to get a good understanding of what the Bible says and why it is so important for our lives.
 We usually finish by around 11.45am.

-Around 160-180 people of all ages come along and we serve (free!) refreshments afterwards.
+Around 130-150 people of all ages come along and we serve refreshments afterwards.

-Evening services are a little shorter, an hour or so, and follow a similar pattern to the mornings though without a short talk.
+Evening services at 7pm are a little shorter, an hour or so, and follow a similar pattern to the mornings though without a short talk.
 From time to time we run an All Age Bible School.
-We also have our praise-focused evenings known as ‘The Return’ and our (coming soon) prayer-focused evenings, ‘The Gathering’ every other month.
+We also have worship evenings known as ‘The Return’.

 Do I have to bring anything in particular?